jacquespillet/jacquespillet.github.io/README.md

 # Older Stuff

-A trip down memory lane!
-This section showcases some of my older projects that may not be front and center, but still hold a special place in my heart.
+These are some of my older projects that may not be front and center, but still hold a special place for me.

 [![Toy Engine](Images/Home/Kikoo.PNG)](Engine)